limvus/elevator-app/README.md

-# Getting Started with Create React App
+# Elevator App
+Elevator App is a fun app that manages elevators efficiently in a multi stored building.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installation
 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\